How to reuse, repurpose, or recycle your old phone cases

 All of the options so far discuss ratty old phone covers that are in bad shape.
 But what about cases that can still be used?
 There's no need to waste a perfectly good case that has plenty more to give.

-We suggest cleaning it up and donating it to someone else who may not be able to afford one for themself.
+We suggest cleaning it up and donating it to someone else who may not be able to afford one for themselves.
 Only consider this option if your cover is in excellent condition and usable.
-Don't grab an outdated old cover that's falling apart at the seams.
+Don't grab an outdated old cover that is falling apart at the seams.

-No matter how fresh the condition, it is essential to clean up and sanitize your old phone or tablet cover before giving it away.
-Even if it looks as good as it did the day you got it, it is essential to purge all your dead skin cells, bacteria, germs, and other debris that's been building upon it.
+No matter how fresh the condition, cleaning up and sanitizing your old phone or tablet cover is essential before giving it away.
+Even if it looks as good as it did the day you got it, purging all the dead skin cells, bacteria, germs, and other debris that's been building upon it is essential.
 Remember, germs are invisible to the naked eye.

-Bear in mind that the cleaning process changes depending on the type of phone cover you've got.
-If it's leather, you can't clean it with the same materials as the ones you'd use on plastic.
+Remember that the cleaning process changes depending on the type of phone cover you've got.
+If it's leather, you can't clean it with the same materials you'd use on plastic.
 Read our in-depth cleaning guide to learn how to clean various types of phone cases.
 After the case is squeaky clean, drop it off at your nearest charity or donation center.
 Alternatively, you can also post ads online.

 Namerah enjoys geeking out over accessories, gadgets, and all sorts of smart tech.
 She spends her time guzzling coffee, writing, casual gaming, and cuddling with her furry best friends.
 Find her on Twitter @NamerahS.